 Like any other technology, this one has its specific drawbacks.
 If your application is intended for high performance (it could be a 3D game), hybrid apps are not an option for you.
 You can get access to the basic features of your target device, but their number is limited.
 The Apple store can reject your application if it doesn’t look “enough native”.
 Seems like some cases leave you no choice but to prefer native apps.
 Check out the supported features by PhoneGap and by Apache.

 Hybrid Mobile Application Development Frameworks

-The Ionic framework, in its turn, provides you with the wide variety of available UI components.
-It’s extremely popular library with the great community.
+The Ionic framework, in its turn, provides you with a wide variety of available UI components.
+It’s an extremely popular library with a great community.
 And that’s why you should pay attention to this framework.
 It’s quite a good choice for beginner developers.
 It uses AngularJS that supports two-way data binding, and interaction with backend services and APIs.
 There’s even such thing as Ionic Creator, an online tool with drag-and-drop support.
 Such tools are always helpful for getting started with development.

 Mobile Angular UI was created by using Bootstrap and AngularJS, so you can take the best from them to realize your passion for the HTML5 mobile development.
 It’s some kind of extension to Bootstrap 3, but it does not depends on jQuery or Bootstrap JS and uses FastClick.js and Overthrow.js.
-Such approach makes it more lightweight and, as a result, everything works pretty smooth.
-You can build UI components like sidebars, switches, scrollable areas and many others.
-They don’t bounce on scroll providing a user with better mobile experience.
+Such an approach makes it more lightweight and, as a result, everything works pretty smoothly.
+You can build UI components like sidebars, switches, scrollable areas, and many others.
+They don’t bounce on scroll providing a user with a better mobile experience.